angshu-bikash/Azure-Dp-900-practice-dump-/README.md

 # Azure-Dp-900-practice-dump
-Basic and important questions to practice.
+Basic and important questions to practice